jrennie99-glitch/superagent-v8/replit.md

 - I want the agent to use the most efficient and relevant AI model for the task

 ## System Architecture
 SuperAgent is built on a stateless FastAPI REST API backend using Python 3.11 and Uvicorn.
+It features a **Multi-Provider AI System** with automatic provider detection:
+- **Primary Providers**: GROQ (`llama-3.3-70b-versatile`) for blazing-fast inference, Google Gemini AI (`gemini-2.0-flash`) for large free tier
+- **Custom API Key System**: USER_GROQ_API_KEY and USER_GEMINI_API_KEY environment variables for user's personal keys with their own quotas
+- **Auto-Detection**: System automatically selects the best available provider based on configured keys (GROQ prioritized for speed)
+- **Universal Generation**: Single codebase supports multiple AI providers seamlessly
-It integrates Google Gemini AI (`gemini-2.0-flash`) for core code generation, complemented by a 2-Supervisor System that utilizes multiple AI providers for enhanced code verification and security scanning.
+- Complemented by a 2-Supervisor System that utilizes multiple AI providers for enhanced code verification and security scanning.

 **UI/UX Decisions:**
 The UI features a clean, minimal, and sophisticated aesthetic with a purple gradient theme, aiming for a premium user experience.
 It includes a mobile-first Progressive Web App (PWA) design, a comprehensive Memory Viewer, split-screen interactive chat with live streaming build logs, and labeled button controls for improved accessibility and user experience.